Hubury/TSpline/README.md

 )

 ```
-Compile this project using the standard cmake routine:
+Compile this project using the standard cmake routine.

-    mkdir build
-    cd build
-    cmake ..
-    make

-This should find and build the dependencies and create a `NURBS_bin` binary.

-## Run

-From within the `build` directory just issue:

-    ./NURBS_bin

-A glfw app should launch displaying a Torus surface.
+On Windows, use Cmake-gui to generate a solution for VS2015.
+It will be appeared a file (Tspline.sln) in the build directory.
+Compile and run it with VS2015.

 ## examples and results
 1. Cylindrical surface